redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 Collect, access, store, and utilize communication data in real time.
 Capture network traffic and store it in a full-text index for the purposes of getting insights into the data.

 Gather data using connection information gathering (source IPs, DNS) and conversation data gathering (Wireshark/TShark live capture).
-Then filter, transform, and store the conversation data in RediSearch to perform search queries and create custom dashboards for your analyses.
+Then filter, transform, and store the conversation data in Search and Query to perform search queries and create custom dashboards for your analyses.

-Using RediSearch for this type of application provides these benefits:
+Using Search and Query for this type of application provides these benefits:

 - Insights into performance issues, security threats, and network faults
 - Improved service uptime and security